 Indeed they do.
 This option is great for promotional releases and Japan-only 50-track collector's edition remix bundles.

-Because drafts are works-in-progress, they can't be downloaded.
+Because drafts are works-in-progress, they can't be downloaded or streamed.
 After your album is published you'll be able to generate codes for it.

 No, but that’s on our to-do.